rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 Eclipses are denoted by four main contact events that I'll refernce throughout this guide:
  - **C1** (First Contact) - The lunar disk begins to cover the sun - the start of the ***partial*** phase.<br>![]({{ site.baseurl }}/images/blog/2024-02-19-photographing-eclipse/eclipse-C1.jpg)
  - **C2** (Second Contact) - The last bit of the photosphere (the bright part of the sun) disappears behind the moon.
 This is the start of ***totality***.<br>![]({{ site.baseurl }}/images/blog/2024-02-19-photographing-eclipse/eclipse-C2.jpg)
  - **Maximum Totality** - Not one of the four main contact events but a useful reference point.
 Halfway between C2 and C3 when you're at the deepest part of the moon's shadow.
-The sky will be it's darkest at this point.
+The sky will be its darkest at this point.
  - **C3** (Third Contact) - The photosphere reappears from behind the sun.
 End of totality, back to the partial phase.<br>![]({{ site.baseurl }}/images/blog/2024-02-19-photographing-eclipse/eclipse-C3.jpg)
  - **C4** (Fourth Contact) - The last bit of the lunar disk passes from the solar disk.
 The eclipse is over.
 Traffic jams abound.<br>![]({{ site.baseurl }}/images/blog/2024-02-19-photographing-eclipse/eclipse-C4.jpg)

 # Safety
 There are a few important safety considerations to keep in mind with eclipses.
 ## Solar Energy
 This eclipse is high in the sky, so absent thin cloud cover, you'll be dealing with the full-power sun.
 To photograph the uneclipsed and partial phases, you **must** have a proper **solar** filter on the **front** of your lens.
 This filter must cover the whole aperture of the lens and must be attached such that it won't inadvertently fall off.
 This becomes more important as your lens focal length goes up.
 Failure to do this will result in melted or burned iris blades, shutter curtains, and sensors, as well as eyeballs if you try to look through an optical viewfinder.
 And speaking of optical viewfinders, don't use them.
-Use live view as it's not able to melt your retinas even if you point a giant untiltered telephoto lens at the sun (don't do that, because your camera will be toast, but at least you'll still be able to see if you were using live view).
+Use live view as it's not able to melt your retinas even if you point a giant unfiltered telephoto lens at the sun (don't do that, because your camera will be toast, but at least you'll still be able to see if you were using live view).
 Also, live view locks up your mirror which will eliminate mirror slap as a potential source of blur.

 Do **not** use rear drop-in filters as the lens will concentrate the solar energy onto them which will quickly melt them.
 Do not look through an optical viewfinder or magnifying optic like binoculars or telescopes with solar glasses on.
 Also, I recommend against using regular ND filters (even stacked) as these may not block the IR and UV spectra that could damage your camera or lens.